-I was a bit surprised by how relatively toned down it was, but I got more along the lines of what I expected with one of the places it directed people to go to for more information, the National Vaccine Information Center.
+I was a bit surprised by how relatively toned down it was, but I got more of what I expected at one of the sites it directed people to for more information, the National Vaccine Information Center.
 It includes a “cry for vaccine freedom wall” and a “vaccine victim memorial”.
-They have a MedAlerts database of people’s reported adverse reactions to vaccines, and a search for autism spectrum disorder yields 391 case reports.
-One thing that struck me as interesting was the seemingly random grab bag of multiple symptoms/conditions that were also being attributed to the vaccine at the same time in these case reports.
+They have a database of people’s reported adverse reactions to vaccines, and a search for autism spectrum disorder yields 391 case reports.
+One thing that struck me was the seemingly random grab bag of multiple symptoms/conditions that were also being attributed to the vaccine at the same time in these case reports.

 So where did this idea come from that autism can result from vaccination?
 In 1998, the prominent medical journal The Lancet published an article by Dr. Andrew Wakefield and 12 other scientists that looked at 12 children who had bowel disorders and autism.
 It stated: “Onset of behavioural symptoms was associated, by the parents, with measles, mumps, and rubella vaccination in eight of the 12 children.”

-A 2007 paper in Current Opinion on Infectious Diseases dismissed papers that suggested a link between autism and MMR vaccine as “not scientifically stringent” and having “serious methodological limitations.
+A 2007 paper in Current Opinion on Infectious Diseases dismissed papers linking autism and MMR vaccine as “not scientifically stringent” and having “serious methodological limitations.
 A 2007 article in The New England Journal of Medicine addressed concerns about thimerosal, a vaccine preservative that contains small amounts of mercury well within the World Health Organization’s acceptable limits.
 The article concluded that the baseless association between thimerosal and autism “has given rise to a cottage industry of charlatans offering false hope, partly in the form of mercury-chelating agents.”

 “Twenty epidemiologic studies have shown that neither thimerosal nor MMR vaccine causes autism.
 These studies have been performed in several countries by many different investigators who have employed a multitude of epidemiologic and statistical methods.
 The large size of the studied populations has afforded a level of statistical power sufficient to detect even rare associations.
 These studies, in concert with the biological implausibility that vaccines overwhelm a child’s immune system, have effectively dismissed the notion that vaccines cause autism.”

-This matters because in an unreasonable attempt to avoid autism, parents are not vaccinating their kids and this is putting other people at risk.
-Certain individuals can’t get vaccines due to medical reasons, including a compromised immune system, and this is where the concept of herd immunity becomes particularly important.
-Herd immunity refers to the idea that if a high enough percentage of the population are vaccinated, an infectious organism has a hard time moving through the population, which serves to protect those who aren’t vaccinated.
+This matters because in an unreasonable attempt to avoid autism, parents aren’t vaccinating their kids, which puts other people at risk.
+Certain individuals can’t get vaccines for medical reasons, including a compromised immune system, and this is where the concept of herd immunity becomes particularly important.
+Herd immunity refers to the idea that if a high enough percentage of the population is vaccinated, an infectious organism has a hard time moving through the population, which serves to protect those who aren’t vaccinated.

 Imagine how much good could be done if all the energy and money that goes into anti-vaxxing could be diverted into better understanding autism spectrum disorders and how parents of neurodiverse kids can help them thrive.